srobo/website/_events/sr2021/league-3.md

 This is the third league round of this year's competition and we'll be able to see the result of a few months of robot iteration!
 Our teams will work hard to push their virtual robots to the limit, competing against each other, and evolving their strategies to gain the upper hand.

+Code submission will be due at 8pm GMT on Friday 19th: [Submit your code](https://studentrobotics.org/code-submitter/)

 Our live-stream will start at noon GMT: [Watch live](https://www.youtube.com/watch?v=MpuhtW4mCKM)

 <iframe